drepper/combinatorial/README.md

 The `Obj` object can be passed to the `to_string` function to obtain a string representation of the expression.
 For expressions which did not undergo any reduction, the `to_string` function returns the original string representation, unless a concise combinator representation is used.

+Furthermore, the `Obj` object can be passed to the `to_typesig` function which returns a string representing the type signature of the expression along the syntax used by Haskell.

 ## Currently Supported Combinators